 Since baking is what I do for a living, I have both, but if I could recommend only one, it would be a nonstick pan for muffins, with greaseproof foil liners to reduce browning in cupcakes.
-See my muffin pan review for more information.
+See our muffin pan review for more information.

 Stainless Steel Strainers

-Most bakers know a sturdy mesh sieve is one of the most useful kitchen tools around, but not as many folks realize how important it is for that mesh to be stainless steel.
+Most bakers know a sturdy mesh strainer is one of the most useful kitchen tools around, but not as many folks realize how important it is for that mesh to be stainless steel.
 Bringing acidic liquids, like lemon juice or blackberry purée, in contact with aluminum can cause foods to discolor or develop an unpleasant metal twang.

 Offset Metal Spatulas